 - The may or may not be able to digest pellets.
 If pellets are regurgitated, drop them from the diet.

 - If any food results in regurgitation on a consistent basis, eliminate it until the bird improves.

 - All foods need to be given in very small pieces and in small amounts, no matter what the size of the bird.
 Cutting foods into very small pieces will allow for faster transit through the digestive tract.

 - Allow time for the food to be digested before offering more; there is a danger of bacterial or fungal growth in the crop if the food remains there too long.

-- Allow periods of rest after feeding.
+- Allow your bird a period of rest after each feeding.

-- To collect the sample, place waxed paper under the bird's perching place on the floor of the cage to collect the fresh droppings and transport them in a plastic bag containing a moistened paper towel to prevent drying.
+- Bring a fresh stool sample to the veterinarian’s office in case your bird is not able to defecate there for Gram’s stain analysis Place waxed paper on the floor of the cage to collect the fresh droppings and transport them in a plastic bag containing a moistened paper towel to prevent drying.

-- All medications, supplements, frequency, and dosages given
+- All medications, supplements, frequency and dosages given

 - The bird’s behavior and level of activity

 - Food and liquids consumed--which are tolerated and which are not